America250: Addressing Special Populations

 The materials from the State Library of Pennsylvania selected to highlight Pennsylvania's Natives focus on Native interaction and negotiations with the European settlers of the Commonwealth.

 Conferences and treaties, in the eyes of the Europeans, were necessary to lay legal claim to lands previously shared with the Natives, and to sort out civil matters for uncomfortable situations that arose in the course of interaction.
 But, as the Europeans were settled and not leaving, the choice given to Pennsylvania's Natives was clear: negotiate new terms or fight.
-Sadly, the fight was eventually taken to the Natives in the form of slaughter, leaving no recognized surviving Native tribes in Pennsylvania today.
+Sadly, the fight was eventually taken to the Natives in the form of slaughter and displacement, leaving no recognized surviving Native tribes in Pennsylvania today.

 A Case Study: The Paxton Boys

 After years of simmering tensions between Native populations in Pennsylvania and European settlers, war erupted in late 1755 along the frontier settlements in Pennsylvania.
 While peace between Pennsylvania's Native populations and whites was restablished in 1758 with the Treaty of Easton, British policies and continued European expansionism resulted in a new conflict, Pontiac's War in 1763-1764.
-This Anglo-Native conflict resumed attacks on frontier settlements, retaliatory warfare, and acts of genocide including the massacre of 20 peaceful Conestoga Indians in Lancaster County in December 1763 by a white vigilante group known as the Paxton Boys.
-In February 1764, the Paxton Boys marched on Philadelphia threatening to kill peaceful Moravian Indians from Bethlehem held in protective custody in the city.
-The works featured here include reactions against and in defense of the actions of the Paxton Boys and the Quaker government.
+This Anglo-Native conflict resumed attacks on frontier settlements, retaliatory warfare, and acts of genocide.

 Additional Resources: